Atrufulgium/TH-Dungeons-4/BulletScriptCompiler/README.md

 Any variable can be assigned to another compatible variable with `=`.
 Furthermore, floats and matrices have the following operations: `-a`, `!a` (boolean NOT), `a^b` (exponentiation), `a*b`, `a/b`, `a%b`, `a+b`, `a-b`, `a<b`, `a>b`, `a<=b`, `a>=b`, `a==b`, `a!=b`, `a&b` (boolean AND), `a|b` (boolean OR).
 For matrices, all of these are applied entry wise if the sizes match.

 However, matrices have one exception: `a*b`, when matrices are of compatible size, is matrix multiplication instead.
-In particular, if `a` and `b` are same-sized, matrix multiplication is applied.
+In particular, if `a` and `b` are same-sized square matrices, matrix multiplication is applied.

 All binary operators, except for the comparators, can be used in compound assignments as for instance `a += b`.